datagrok-ai/public/help/develop/admin/enterprise-evaluation-faq.md

 Datagrok Docker containers are built using Jenkins, all software are upgraded and patched on every build.

-There are multiple options to deploy application:
+Docker-compose manifest is used to describe and deploy Datagrok applications.

-* [Docker Compose](deploy-amazon-ecs.md) deploy to AWS ECS
+Also, there are multiple advanced options to deploy application:

 * [CloudFormation template](deploy/cloudformation.yaml) to deploy to AWS ECS
 * [Terraform scripts](deploy/terraform.tf) to deploy to AWS ECS